EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 human and animal health are interconnected and that the transmission of zoonoses and AMR can essentially take place through various links of the human-animal interface e.g. the environment or food  [4]_, [5]_.
-This implies that surveillance and monitoring cannot be addressed by the human or animal sector alone, but instead have to be a multisectoral and multidisciplinary collaboration  [6]_.
+This implies that surveillance cannot be addressed by the human or animal sector alone, but instead have to be a multisectoral and multidisciplinary collaboration  [6]_.
 This approach to collaboration is referred to as One Health.
-The benefits and importance of One Health Surveillance (OHS) are widely accepted, however, there are still gaps in surveillance or surveillance data that hinder a truly integrated OHS approach.
+The benefits and importance of One Health **Surveillance** (OHS) are widely accepted, however, there are still gaps in surveillance or surveillance data that hinder a truly integrated OHS approach.

 Within the EU, EFSA and ECDC have made substantial efforts to harmonize data collection and reporting within their sectors.
 These achievements